Balanced Diet: A Step-by-step Guide to Healthy Eating

 Most processed foods are stripped of the essential nutrients that are present in whole foods.
 Additionally, these foods may either be high in unhealthy fats, sugars, salt or all of them.
 They may contribute to unnecessary calories without much nutritional benefits.
 So, avoiding them or consuming them in moderation is recommended for a balanced diet.

-A balanced diet is all about eating different varieties of foods and deriving nutrients and energy from them.
+A balanced diet is all about eating different varieties of vegetables good for the heart and deriving nutrients and energy from them.
 Consuming these foods in adequate proportions can help you maintain optimum health.
-Couple it with adequate exercise and you should be able to up your immunity and fitness ante considerably.
+Doing adequate exercise regularly and eating nutritious heart healthy foods can prove helpful in raising your immunity and fitness ante considerably.

 1. Skerrett PJ, Willett WC.
 Essentials of healthy eating: a guide.
 J Midwifery Womens Health 2010; 55: 492–501.